fanf2/kbd/README.md

 So that there's enough space for screw heads (see below), I'll use 0.5u black around the keys, including on the far side where the function key strip would be.
-And the outer cream will be 1u either side (like both computers), 0.75u in front of the space bar (like the Beeb) and 1.25u on the far side, so it adds up to 2u in both directions.
+And the outer cream will be 1u either side (like all three computers), 0.75u in front of the space bar (like the Beeb) and 1.25u on the far side, so it adds up to 2u in both directions.

 [BBC Micro photo]: https://en.wikipedia.org/wiki/File:BBC_Micro_Front_Restored.jpg